AnkitKumar-Mohbey/JavaStarterKit_Porg/README.md

 ## Java Starter Kit🚀

 Welcome to the **Java Starter Kit 🤗** repository!
-This repository contains basic programs that cover all the basic concepts of Java programming, including operators, input/output with the Scanner class, importing packages, data types, looping & etc.
+This repository contains basic programs that cover all the basic concepts of Java programming, including operators, input/output with the Scanner class, importing packages, data type, looping & etc.

 ## Programs